Lisbon’s Tram 28E

 Have you ever been on Lisbon’s 28E tram?

-How did you like the ride with the 28E tram in Lisbon?
+How did you like the ride on the 28E tram in Lisbon?
 Or did you like another tram line in Lisbon better?
 Let us know in the comments!